QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-28-why-enterprise-architecture-matters-9e88e9.md

 Further, by centralising EA, we can reduce project costs and complexity, ensure consistent practices, and build a cohesive architecture that aligns with the department’s long-term strategic goals.

 ## Conclusion
-Enterprise architecture is more than just an IT framework—it’s a strategic tool that helps organisations like ours navigate complexity, improve service delivery, and ensure compliance.
+Enterprise architecture is more than just an IT framework — it’s a strategic tool that helps organisations like ours navigate complexity, improve service delivery, and ensure compliance.
 By embracing EA, we can break down silos, enhance collaboration, and position the department to better meet the needs of Queenslanders both today and into the future.